Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: The Hubble Constant

 \end{enumerate}

+To directly compare the effects of sample selection versus TRGB measurements themselves, we can choose to hew as close as possible to the choices made by the CCHP.
+Namely, if we remove SN 2007on from our sample (however see point 3 above) and revert our extinction measurement for NGC~5643 to those obtained from the dust maps, we find $H_{0}$ = 70.84 km/s/Mpc using the CSP sample of supernovae, as opposed to our primary measurement of $H_0$ = \hubblePan.
 We can also compare our final values with the result derived from Cepheids and NGC 4258 in \cite{2019ApJ...886L..27R}, namely $H_{0}$ = 72.0 $\pm$ 1.9 km/s/Mpc.
 The relative difference is 0.5 $\pm$ 2.0 km/s/Mpc (excluding the maser distance uncertainty in common to both).
 We can separate the terms in the error budget in Table \ref{tab:H0errors} which are independent from this Cepheid-SN Ia measurement.
 These include the the tip measurement for NGC 4258 and 10 of the 16 SNe Ia which were not included in the SH0ES analyses.
 The TRGB-SN Ia error {\it independent} of the Cepheid-SN Ia ladder using NGC 4258 is 0.035 mag or 1.1 km/s/Mpc, thus shows good agreement between the TRGB and Cepheid routes.
 We also note that a detailed analysis of the covariance between calibrator and Hubble flow SNe Ia by \cite{2020ApJ...894...54D} not included here shows such covariance may raise $H_0$ by 0.5 km/s/Mpc in the Pantheon SN analysis (see their Table 2).
 This effect has not yet been measured for SNe Ia in TRGB hosts nor is this information available for the CSP SN analysis.